mgskjaeveland/sgvizler/README.md

 	iv) "npm install uglify-js -g"

-III) Setup
+III) Setup :

 	i) Type : "yuidoc." at the source of the tree.
 	This will generate a ./out directory

-	ii) Being in ./sgvizler, type "make sgvizler js" This will create all necessary files from Makefile
+	ii) Being in ./sgvizler, type "make sgvizler.js"
+	This will create all necessary files thanks to Makefile

-	iii) Finally, type "uglifyjs sgvizler.js -o sgvizler.min.js" to get the minifier version of sgvizler.js
+	iii) Finally, type "uglifyjs sgvizler.js -o sgvizler.min.js" To get the minifier version of sgvizler.js